dhaskew/blog/_drafts/aws.md

     * load creation tools to test scaling group policies
       * jmeter
       * apache benchmark
+  * Create a CloudFormation template and use it to create/update/delete a resource stack
+  * Use Elastic BeanStalk to automate installation of a web service
+  * CloudFront setup for blog?

+* Cloud Front
+  * used to cache data
+  * can sit in-front of S3 Buckets
+  * "edging" your content
+  * a "distribution"
+    * ttl
+    * different behaviors based on path
+    *

+* Elasticache
+  * redis, memcached style service
+  * uses "clusters" of nodes
+  * Redis is super popular

 * CORS = Cross Origin Resource Store

 * AMI = Amazon Machine Image
   * can be created from the AWS dashboard as a clone of an existing image

+* CloudFormation
+  * service to provision resources using templates
+    * templates are json documents
+    * no limit on number of resources created
+  * stack
+    * a collection resources created by a template
+    * can be created, updated, deleted (including its resources)
+  * security groups can be managed as well

+* CloudFormer
+  * Creates a CloudFormation template based on existing infrastructure

 * EC2 = Elastic Cloud Compute
   * instance prices vary by type (windows >$ linux)